[Rev. 12/21/2019 11:21:05 AM--2019]

 NRS 248.242 Crash reports and related materials: Provision upon receipt of reasonable fee; exceptions.

-NRS 248.245 Report of deaths to public administrator in certain counties.
+NRS 248.245 Report of deaths to public administrator or person employed or contracted to perform the duties of public administrator in certain counties.

 NRS 248.250 Duties pertaining to criminal procedure in justice courts.